About the event

 - And responding to many other situations

-Both trainings will require a brief online pre-learning component.
-St John will email the pre-learning to you before your training.
-The online pre-learning will take a maximum of four hours.
+Both trainings required a brief online pre-learning component.
+St John emailed the pre-learning to attendees before their training.
+The online pre-learning took a maximum of four hours.

-Upon completion after both training courses, you will receive a certificate of attainment and a nationally endorsed unit of competency.
+Upon completion after both training courses, attendees received a certificate of attainment and a nationally endorsed unit of competency.

 Registration